doubleedesign/comet-components/docs-site/docs/technical-deep-dives/html-css-sass.md

 ### Practical examples

-The below examples compare the default WordPress block output to that of the same block using Comet Components.
+The below examples compare the default WordPress output to that of the same block or feature using Comet Components.

-:::details Group with background colour
+:::details Group block with background colour
 ```html
 <!-- WordPress core -->
 <div class="wp-block-group has-accent-2-background-color has-background has-global-padding is-layout-constrained wp-block-group-is-layout-constrained">